Thank You (2022 film): Production

 Thank You was announced in August 2020.
 The film features Naga Chaitanya alongside Raashi Khanna, Avika Gor, and Malavika Nair.
 The film was formally launched with a pooja ceremony in October 2020.
 The music of the film is being composed by S. Thaman.

 The principal photography was expected to begin from Dusserah (October 2020) but ultimately began on 21 December 2020.

 Music

 The film score and soundtrack album of the film is composed by Thaman S. The music rights were acquired by Aditya Music.

 Release

 Theatrical

 Thank You was released in cinemas on 22 July 2022.
 Previously the film was scheduled to release on 8 July 2022 but was postponed due to a delay in post-production.

-Home Media
+Home-media

 The digital distribution rights were acquired by Amazon Prime Video and Sun NXT.
 It was premiered on Amazon Prime Video on 11 August 2022.

 Reception

 Thank You received negative reviews from critics.
 Ram Venkat Srikar of Cinema Express rated the film 3 out of 5 stars and wrote "Thank You still has its soul intact and ensures that it puts a smile on your face".
 Neeshita Nyayapati of The Times of India rated the film 2.5 out of 5 stars and wrote "Thank You doesn't offer anything fresh in terms of the story or the performances".
 Janani K of India Today rated the film 2.5 out of 5 stars and wrote "If only director Vikram Kumar had concentrated more on the screenplay, Thank You would have made more impact".
 Shubham Kulkarni of Koimoi rated the film 1.5 out of 5 stars and wrote "Thank you is just another lazy film about a manchild trying to mend things without any layer or metaphor".

 Arvind V of Pinkvilla rated the film 2 out of 5 stars and wrote "Writer BVS Ravi and director Vikram K Kumar should have invested in Abhiram's character more".
 Balakrishna Ganeshan of The News Minute rated the film 2 out of 5 stars and wrote "Thank You could have been a better film, had the writing been more strong and not so superficial.
 But as a visual art, the film excels".
 A critic for The Hans India rated the film 2 out of 5 stars and wrote "Only a few moments in the first half an hour are worth watching while the rest of the film is nothing but a thorough disappointment and difficult the sit through its entirety".
 Sangeetha Devi Dundoo of The Hindu wrote in her review "Thank You begins on a promising note and ends up withering away its chances of being a truly moving and poignant journey.
 This isn't among the memorable films in Vikram Kumar's oeuvre."